 Whilst we’re not promising that Pilates is the answer to every problem.
 Pilates does have some amazing benefits and can be made to work for everyone.
 Taking a regular Pilates session can also be an easy and enjoyable way to make a commitment to your mental and physical wellbeing.

-So why not give a Pilates class a try?
+So why not give a Pilates class can this link to the or a 1:1 a try?
 It might just be that first step on a journey to “whole body health.”